iSpiEFP/iSpiEFP_GUI/README.md

 2. **Git**.
 IDEA has a built-in terminal that simplifies Git usage.
 Once you install Git, you can simply use the terminal for Git commands.
 5. **Exporting as JAR** - To export iSpiEFP as a JAR file, go to File -> Project Structure -> Project Settings -> Artifacts -> Click green plus sign -> Jar -> From modules with dependencies...
 From there, go to extract to the target JAR and press OK.
 Then to go Build on the main menu and select Build Artifact.

-#### Eclipse Setup (Eclipse IDE, Mars .2 Release (4.5.2) OUTDATED (Some Sections may not work))
+#### Eclipse Setup (Eclipse IDE, Mars .2 Release (4.5.2) (Updated 2/21/20)
 1. **Java FX** – Install this as a new software within eclipse – named “e(fx)clipse – IDE”.
-Link: https://www.eclipse.org/efxclipse/install.html#for-the-lazy
+Link: https://www.eclipse.org/efxclipse/install.html#for-the-lazy.
+The library should be imported for all every new project created.
 2. **SceneBuilder**  - We can configure to open and edit the fxml files directly from Eclipse.
 After downloading the SceneBuilder set the path to its exe file at Window -> Preferences -> JavaFX -> Scenebuilder Executable in Eclipse.
 3. **GSON** - You may need to import GSON into Eclipse as it is not a default Java Library.
-For help importing Gson into eclipse go to: https://medium.com/programmers-blockchain/importing-gson-into-eclipse-ec8cf678ad52
+For help importing Gson into eclipse go to: https://medium.com/programmers-blockchain/importing-gson-into-eclipse-ec8cf678ad52.
+This library should also be available for every new project you make.
 4. For **cloning** the repository into Eclipse visit: https://github.com/collab-uniba/socialcde4eclipse/wiki/How-to-import-a-GitHub-project-into-Eclipse for a tutorial.
 5. For **Commiting** and **Pushing**(Git Plug-in must be installed, likely to be installed by default):
 Right-Click Project Folder -> Select Team -> commit OR push